© Crown copyright 2019

 6.6.5 Please tell HMRC Charities on form ChV1 as soon as possible if the name of the charity changes or if there’s a new authorised official.
 Don’t wait until the next claim as this may cause delay in the processing of the claim.

-6.6.7 For claims made using Charities online or the paper form ChR1, all the donations for someone taking part in a sponsored event can be put as 1 entry under the name of that participant.
+6.6.7 For claims made using Charities online or the paper form ChR1, all the donations for someone taking part in a sponsored event can be put as one entry under the name of that participant.

 This means you don’t need to list every individual donor who sponsored the person.
 Only individual donations from a donor of £500 or more shown on individual sponsor sheets need to be separated out and listed individually on the claim form.